 Once a grasp is executed and contacts established, the system will enter the post-grasping phase and start monitoring the stability based on tactile feedback.
-Now, the impedance controller is used to control the grasp using GMM based model $\Theta$ .
-Our tactile based grasp stability estimator is trained in the same way as in [9].
+Instead of position control, the impedance controller is used to control the grasp using GMM based model $\Theta$ .
 The log likelihood threshold for Eq.
-(18) is set to -100 for stable grasps as we found empirically that the object drops at a value below -130.
+(18) is set to -100 in terms of the ROC curve with a false positive rate FPR = 15% [9].
 For the force control of the hand, we set the initial grasp stiffness K = (12, 2, 2) and use it for the execution of all grasps, as described in Sec.
 IV.